top of page

 Flipper rubbing

-I have been analysing underwater video data from around Mikura Island, Japan to find sex differences in the social behaviour of Indo-Pacific bottlenose dolphins.
+Analysing underwater video data from around Mikura Island, Japan to investigate sex differences in the social behaviour of Indo-Pacific bottlenose dolphins.
 Studying 'flipper rubbing', a behaviour that strengthens bonds between dolphins.

 Japan Ethology Conference 2019: